Aditya9056/smush-repo/readme.txt

 * Fixed:
     * Added check for directory smush savings
     * Call `wp_update_attachment_metadata` after smushing, to allow the optimised image to be used
-    * Images with special symbols doesn't gets optimised
+    * Directory Smush: Images with special symbols doesn't gets optimised

 * Updated:
     * Smush Limit ( 50 Images ), do not include images with error in count